King Hui of Wei: In Zhuangzi

+King Hui of Wei observing Butcher Ding.

-King Hui of Wei, and his minister, Hui Shi, appear frequently in Zhuangzi.
+King Hui of Wei, and his Prime Minister, Hui Shi, appear frequently in Zhuangzi.
 Among these is within the parable Nourishing the Lord of Life, where he bears witness to the Butcher Ding's use of Wu Wei to effortlessly cut an ox with a 19-year old knife.
 Hui asks Ding of how he managed to achieve such skill, but is met with the reply that as one's skill approaches the Dao, it goes beyond mere "skill".
 Sima Qian adds context to this passage, stating that King Hui was a contemporary of Zhuang Zhou himself.